 Supplementing your dog’s diet with probiotics can be hugely beneficial, whether your dog has an existing digestive problem or simply as a maintenance measure.
 New research indicates that supporting the gut’s microflora with probiotics can work wonders by helping to promote full GI function and health, as well as defending against the effect of emotional and physiological stressors.
 Thus, episodes of diarrhoea and/or vomiting are alleviated.

 The benefits of probiotics may also extend to immune function as well, as the gut is often described as ‘the largest immune organ in the body,’ bearing the brunt of stress, dietary and medication-induced changes.
 This has positive implications for the whole body and can improve your dog’s overall quality of life.

-DiaHalt is a specially formulated probiotic paste that is designed to support healthy digestion in dogs.
-The complementary paste is highly palatable and combines three core ingredients that work together to help maintain the intestinal balance.
+ReguTum™ Probiotic Paste is a specially formulated and easy to use paste that is designed to support healthy digestion in dogs.
+It is highly palatable and combines three core ingredients that work together to help maintain the intestinal balance.

 The high level of probiotics in the form of Enterococcus faecium maintain a good level of beneficial bacteria in the gut, while Fructo-oligosaccharides (prebiotics) provide nourishment for the probiotics and other friendly bacteria.
 Bentonite clay is a natural binding agent that helps to firm up the faeces and support the intestinal lining.

 Fibre is less often talked about regarding pets’ digestive health, but it provides another important level of support.

 Adding extra fibre to the diet can assist with improving the bulk and consistency of stools to help regulate bowel movements by adapting the transit time of the gut, helping with both constipation and diarrhoea by either speeding it up, or slowing it down.
 This makes stools much nicer to pick up, which any dog owner can appreciate!